-&lt;sup>2 California's TANF funding began December 1996, but recipients' benefit months did not begin to count against the units' 60-month limit until January 1998.
+2 California's TANF funding began December 1996, but recipients' benefit months did not begin to count against the units' 60-month limit until January 1998.
 Using state funds, California will extend recipients' benefits beyond 60 months if the units received assistance between December 1996 and January 1998.
-The length of the extension is equal to the number of months the unit received benefits during this time period.
+The length of the extension is equal to the number of months the unit received benefits during this period.

-&lt;sup>3 A recipient can qualify for an unlimited number of six-month extensions to the 21-month time limit provided that he or she meets the expectations of the employment contract, has not been sanctioned more than one time, and has income below the need standard.
+3 A recipient can qualify for an unlimited number of six month extensions to the 21-month time limit provided he or she meets the expectations of the employment contract, has not been sanctioned more than one time, and has income below the need standard.
 If the recipient is sanctioned at any time during the extension period, he or she becomes ineligible for assistance.

-&lt;sup>4 The 36-month time limit applies to assistance units that apply for benefits on or after January 1, 2000.
-Units that have received benefits before this date are eligible for 48 months of assistance.
+4 The 36-month time limit applies to assistance units that apply for benefits on or after January 1, 2000.
+Units that received benefits before this date are eligible for 48 months of assistance.